Stacked-Org/stacked/README.md

 ## ViewModel Widget

-The `ViewModelWidget` is an implementation of a widget class that provides us with the provided value as a parameter in the build function of the widget.
-Above is an example of using the widget but here's another one that doesn't make use of a ViewModel.
+The `ViewModelWidget` is an implementation of a widget class that returns a value provided by Provider as a parameter in the build function of the widget.
 Lets say for instance you have a data model you want to use in multiple widgets.
-We can use the `Provider.value` call to supply that value and inside the multiple widgets we inherit from the `ViewModelWidget` and make use of the data.
+We can use the `Provider.value` call to supply that value, then inside the multiple widgets we inherit from the `ViewModelWidget` and make use of the data directly from the build method.

 ```dart